-In 2013, Churchill Corporation made the decision to transition into a unified operating brand under the name Stuart Olson.
-To spearhead this initiative, Bryan Mills was retained to lead a comprehensive rebranding and reputation enhancement program.
-The program began with a research and insights gathering phase that included discovery sessions across six companies, spanning three provinces and including over 100 employees.
-It also featured local, regional and global competitor and peer audits that provided valuable insight for the re-brand.
+In 2013, Churchill Corporation transitioned into a unified operating brand under the name Stuart Olson.
+To spearhead this initiative, a comprehensive re-branding and program was needed.
+It began with a research and insights gathering phase that included discovery sessions across six companies, spanning three provinces and including over 100 employees.
+It also featured local, regional and global competitor and peer audits.

 A fully responsive website experience was created to introduce the company to the marketplace and to establish its credentials with new and existing customers.
-Bryan Mills achieved this with a digital strategy that included advanced, interactive and responsive corporate and subsidiary websites.
-These sites ran on a unified CMS platform and also hosted a large-scale enterprise Intranet that utilized Microsoft Sharepoint.
+We achieved this with a digital strategy that included stand-alone (subsidiary) websites.
+These sites ran on a unified CMS platform and also hosted a large-scale enterprise Intranet.
 On launch day, every Churchill Corporation's website and those of their subsidiaries were greeted with a pop-up announcement that introduced the rebranded company through an emotional brand video that was directed and shot in the days leading up to the launch.

-To unify 4,200 geographically dispersed employees, Bryan Mills conceptualized, managed and executed an award-winning employee engagement program – The Stuart Olson Challenge.
-Every quarter, in each Stuart Olson office location across Canada, the company set "Stuart Olson Challenges" for its employees that were focused on safety, innovation, culture, efficiency and sustainability.
+Each quarter, in every Stuart Olson office location across Canada, the company set "Stuart Olson Challenges" for themselves – focused on safety, innovation, culture, efficiency and sustainability.
 At the end of the year, the employee with the most outstanding achievements received the distinction of National Grand Champion and was awarded the quickly-coveted Stuart Olson “Work Boot.”